mehdijebali/Terraform-user-Data-/README.md

 terraform apply
 ```
 ## Expected Results
 After the provisionning is done, we can verify the Apache deployment by copying the instance public IP to the browser.
-You should find a webpage similar to the following
+You should find a webpage similar to the following:
 ![](./Lab_Results/user_data_script.png)